Types of data TotalMSK holds and why

-For the purposes of processing your personal data, TotalMSK Ltd is (the controller).
+For the purposes of processing your personal data, TotalMSK is (the controller).

-TotalMSK Ltd collects and holds the following types of personal data:-
+TotalMSK collects and holds the following types of personal data:-

-Name, Address, Telephone numbers, email address, date of birth, next of kin, medical and health information including history, testing and diagnosis information and treatment.
+Name, Address, Telephone numbers, email address, date of birth, next of kin, medical and health information including history, assessments and treatment.

-The online patient booking system operates via a third party service provider, who is GDPR complaint.
+The online patient booking system operates via a third party service provider, who is General Date Protection Regulation (GDPR) complaint.
 The data held by the third party is used by (the controller) for the scheduling of patient bookings, cancellations and correspondence regarding said purposes.

 It is possible to send patient appointment reminders, via text and the online booking system.
-Patients can request to withdraw from this free service at any time.
+Consumers can request to withdraw from this free service at any time.

-Patient’s can leave voicemails on (the controller’s) mainline telephone number, or indeed numbers of individual practitioners working for (the controller).
-Patient voicemails get deleted every two weeks.
+Consumer’s can leave voicemails on (the controller’s) mainline telephone number, or indeed numbers of individual practitioners working for (the controller).
+Consumer voicemails are deleted every two weeks.

 Individuals can contact (the controller) via email, either via the website or various other means.
 From time to time, (the controller) may wish to contact a patient regarding on-going treatment, to inform them of a new news article or promotion.
 Individuals have the right to withdraw from such correspondence at any time by directly requesting to do so.